MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/user-support.md

 Since Microsoft Managed Desktop devices run on standard user by default, some tasks require elevation of privileges.
 For more information about user account control, see [User account control](/windows/security/identity-protection/user-account-control/user-account-control-overview).
 In order for support staff to be able to [perform tasks](../working-with-managed-desktop/end-user-support.md#elevation-requests) while troubleshooting issues for users, we provide "just-in-time" access to an admin account.
 This password is accessed securely by only users you designate, and rotates every couple of hours.

-For steps on how to set up users for access to this portal, see [Enable user support features](../get-started/enable-support.md).
+For steps on how to set up users for access to this portal, see [Turn on user support features](../get-started/enable-support.md).

 For steps on submitting an elevation request, see [Elevation requests](../working-with-managed-desktop/end-user-support.md#elevation-requests).